 Part 2: Engagement Activity Count

-Technically, there are going to be a lot more opportunities for someone to open an email than there will be to attend an event.
-So we are going to just take the total count of activities completed by the user.
-So if the total activities for a user are 200, that includes all the events they have attended, and the emails they have opened.
+Technically, there are going to be a lot more opportunities for someone to just open an email; than there will be to attend the event.
+So we are going to take the total count of activities completed by the user.
+If the total activities for a user are 200, it includes the number of events they have attended and the emails they have opened.

 Part 3: Engagement Rating = Engagement Stage + Total Activities